taijased/arior/Pods/XMLCoder/README.md

 # platform :ios, '9.0'

 target 'YourApp' do
-  # Comment the next line if you're not using Swift and don't want to use dynamic frameworks
+  # Comment the next line if you're not using Swift or don't want
+  # to use dynamic frameworks
   use_frameworks!

-  # Pods for Test
+  # Pods for YourApp
-  pod 'XMLCoder', '~> 0.8.0'
+  pod 'XMLCoder', '~> 0.9.0'
 end
 ```